GuillaumeGermain/CNN/README.md

     classifier_1 has 4M trainable parameters, classifier_1 only 1M although it is deeper
     Conv2D and MaxPool decrease a lot the features volume so it compresses this amount

-    It's not possible to transfer directly weights from a h5 file to a NN with a different structure Then the weights are loaded back on a classifier with exactly the same structure as the saved NN weights and the weights are transferred layer by layer from a NN to another

-    classifier_final.h5 contains the weights of the first classifier after a few epochs

-, encoding information what the network could